 Extraverted Thinking (Te)

 As suggested above, Te is the function that is most conducive to the modern world of work.
 It can be applied for the sake of scientific research, technology, administration, legislation, etc. Since Te insists that everything be measurable and quantifiable, its connection to and need for mathematics is clear.
 While Te may be used for the sake of understanding (e.g., theoretical science), it tends to be more practical and application focused than Ti is.
 From a practical standpoint, its goal is to create efficient and unambiguous rational systems, including liberal use of definitions, classifications, rules, and policies.
-Since Te is paired with Fi in the functional stack, we cannot ignore its role in informing, motivating, and orienting the interests of TJ types.
+Since Te is paired with Fi in the function stack, we cannot ignore its role in informing, motivating, and orienting the interests of TJ types.
 Therefore, the reasons that an ENTJ (or INTJ) opts for a particular career path is often be a personal one (Fi), motivated by his or her personal values or experiences that left an indelible Fi impact.
 While their Fi may generate some level of interest in the arts or humanities, they are better suited to perform work utilizes more T than F. It is okay for NTJs to informed and motivated by their Fi, but their strengths do not lie in Feeling evaluations or expressions.

 Introverted Thinking (Ti)

 As a Judging function, Ti seeks closure.
 While it does not seek “hard facts” like Te does, Ti does seek “hard truth” in the form of theories and concepts.
 Therefore, INTPs tend to be less interested in or comfortable with the idea of purely “contextual” or “relative” truths, which are commonly sought, for instance, in historical or anthropological studies.
 Ti is also less keen on designing or executing highly formalized experiments.
 Seeking hard facts through controlled experiments is primarily a Te endeavor.
 INTPs are primarily interested in applying reason to analyze or hone concepts, theories, or methods (Ti), as well as in making connections between existing theories/concepts (Ne).
-Since Ti is paired with Fe in the functional stack, they are often more interested in studying human systems (Fe) than they are physical systems (Te).
+Since Ti is paired with Fe in the function stack, they are often more interested in studying human systems (Fe) than they are physical systems (Te).
 Therefore, many INTPs tend to shy away from the physical sciences.
 However, because they still seek “hard truth,” they may also struggle to find a comfort zone in the humanities.
 And since many of the social sciences utilize some degree of Te methodology, INTPs may have difficulty finding a satisfactory niche in the academic world, a world which seems to mirror the Te flavor of the American working world.
 Philosophy, theology, certain types of psychology (theoretical, evolutionary, health/medical), or computer science are among the more favorable college majors for INTPs, although the latter may lack sufficient Fe appeal.

 Extraverted Feeling (Fe)

 Unlike Te, which focuses on physical systems and structures, Fe concerns itself with human dealings.
 When combined with Ni, it involves a desire to identify abstract laws of human behavior.
 So just as NTJs are inclined to map out the laws of the physical universe, so it is with NFJs and the human psyche.
-While their inferior Ti may confer an interest in science, since they don’t have Te in their functional stack, most ENFJs don’t feel particularly at home in the formal/ empirical sciences.
+While their inferior Ti may confer an interest in science, since they don’t have Te in their function stack, most ENFJs don’t feel particularly at home in the formal/ empirical sciences.
 They may also be drawn to philosophy or religion, but since they are Fe dominants, ENFJs typically opt for more practical careers, such as teaching, counseling, or ministry.